-When academic dishonesty occurs other than in connection with a course, the person who observes or discovers the apparent violation shall transmit in writing to the Dean of Students a statement describing the occurrence.
+When academic dishonesty occurs other than in connection with a course, the person who observes or discovers the apparent violation shall transmit in writing a statement describing the occurrence to the appropriate faculty member or Dean of Students.
 A copy shall be sent to the student.
-The Dean of Students shall determine the sanction following the procedures set forth in Section Article 3.4. herein.
+The faculty member or Dean of Students will address the situation in accordance with sections 3.2.1. or 3.4. herein.